langmead-lab/monorail-external/README.md

 You need to have either docker or singularity running, I'm using singularity 2.6.0 here because it's what we have been running.

-Significantly versions 3.x and up will probably work, but I haven't tested them.
+Singularity versions 3.x and up will probably work, but I haven't tested them.

 An example shell script is provided in `singularity/run_monorail_container.sh`.